atlas-wheatear/PythonServer/README.md

 `cp configs/postgres.env.dist postgres.env`

-Edit the _POSTGRES\_PASSWORD_ entry to a secure password, without any spaces and without enclosing in quotation marks.
-Do for the same into **config.toml** from **config.toml.dist**:
+Uncomment the _POSTGRES\_PASSWORD_ entry and edit it to contain a secure password, without any spaces and without enclosing in quotation marks.
+Do the same into **config.toml** from **config.toml.dist**:

 `cp configs/config.toml.dist config.toml`

-Edit the _POSTGRES\_PASSWORD_ entry to be the _same_ password_ as before.
-This config duplication is far from ideal, and will be refactored in future.
+Uncomment and edit the _POSTGRES\_PASSWORD_ entry to be the _same_ password_ as before.
+This config duplication is far from ideal, and will be _refactored_ in future.

 ## Testing